andrewawilley/Five9-Configuration-Webservices-API-Samples/README.md

 If you run a script without this accounts object, you'll be prompted to enter username and password in the console.

 # Creating and using a shell session
-After activating the virtual evnironment and starting a python shell
+After activating the virtual evnironment and starting a python shell, an authenticated client can be obtained using the included five9_session.py

     from five9_session import *
     client = five9_session.get_client()

-This will return a client object that can invoke any of the API endpoints.
+This will return an authenticated client object that can invoke any of the API endpoints.
 For example:

     call_variables = client.service.getCallVariables()